hvasbath/beat/docs/examples/Rectangular.rst

 In case the holes still persist likely the velocity model has to be adjusted.

-.. note:: Please also see `Scenario 0 <https://hvasbath.github.io/beat/examples/FullMT_regional.html#calculate-greens-functions>`__ for more detailed instructions like quality control.
+.. note:: Please also see `Example 1 <https://hvasbath.github.io/beat/examples/FullMT_regional.html#calculate-greens-functions>`__ for more detailed instructions like quality control.

 Optimization setup